-In 1869, the bathtubs in the basement of the US Capitol building looked something like the painting above.
-Here they are today:
+Here are the bathtubs today, located in the basement of the US Capitol building:

 The bathtubs were installed around 1860 during the expansion of the Capitol.
 DC is known for its swampy summers, and legend has it that senators could be banished from the chamber if they were too smelly.
 But lawmakers—like most Americans at the time—didn’t have indoor plumbing at home.
 They needed a place where they could wash up.
-So, the Architect of the Capitol ordered six marble bath tubs, each three by seven feet and carved by hand in Italy, to be installed in the Capitol basement—three on the House side, three on the senate.
+So, the architect of the Capitol ordered six marble bathtubs, each three-by-seven feet and carved by hand in Italy, to be installed in the Capitol basement—three on the House side, three on the Senate.
 Today, only two tubs remain on the Senate side, in a room which now stores the building’s heating and cooling equipment.
-But evidence of room’s former grandeur remains.
+But evidence of the room’s former grandeur remains.

 Sam says: “After exploring the basement, Andrea took me to another hidden part of the Capitol—the attic.
 The attic has roof access, which means that it’s been trafficked by decades-worth of Congressional pages who are charged with changing the flags that fly over Congress.
 And the pages, like most teenagers, wanted to leave their mark.”